We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The Healthline team of medical experts thoroughly vetted each online platform to ensure quality and medical credibility.
 Each company follows best industry practices, demonstrates trustworthiness, and has a positive social impact related to diversity, equity, and inclusion.

-We also chose online resources for depression that offer flexible fees and payments options in order to suit a variety of needs.
+We also chose online resources for depression that offer flexible fees and payment options in order to suit a variety of needs.
 Some platforms offer financial assistance to people who qualify.
 What’s more, we included resources with a wide range of expertise of therapists in order to meet the needs of diverse communities.

 A mental health professional from the Healthline Medical Network medically reviewed this article to ensure accuracy and offer advisory insights.